From Reconstruction to Renewal

 Kowalewski dreaded the surgery, a 10-hour process that involved her breast surgeon and a reconstructive surgeon.
 The recovery wasn’t easy.
 But a year later, she is swimming almost daily, doing yoga, and running around with her children.
-Last spring, she biked through Maine’s Acadia National Park.
+Last spring, she biked through Maine’s Acadia National Park while on vacation.

 “It was hard in the beginning.
 It was painful,” Kowalewski says.
 “But my husband helped me, and step by step, I got back to feeling like myself.
 Today, I’m so glad I had the surgery at the same time as the mastectomy.
 I can’t imagine having to wake up from the surgery and not feel anything there, where my breasts had been.”

 No one wants to hear that they have breast cancer.
-While some women with early stage tumors can be treated with breast-conserving lumpectomy, it isn’t appropriate for everyone.
-Treatment for a breast tumor depends on the stage, severity, and type of the cancer.
+While some women with early-stage tumors can be treated with breast-conserving lumpectomy, it isn’t appropriate for everyone.
+Treatment for a breast tumor depends on the stage, severity, and type of cancer.
 Mastectomy is often the course of treatment.

 Then there are women who don’t have breast cancer, but are at high risk for developing the disease.
 An increasing number are choosing to undergo prophylactic mastectomy and reconstructive breast surgery.
 Actress Angelina Jolie’s choice last year to go public with her decision to do just that brought the prevention and treatment of breast cancer into sharp focus.
 Jolie’s mother had died of cancer, and she had tested positive for a genetic mutation that put her at high risk for breast and ovarian cancer.
 Her disclosure was praised by some as a courageous move that would inspire women to take action and consider their own family histories.

 Prophylactic mastectomy is not without controversy.
 It is major surgery, and some experts feel the difficulties associated with it are underestimated.
-“It’s definitely a hot topic,” says Dr. Brian Buinewicz, a Doylestown, Pa.-based plastic surgeon who is Chief, Plastic & Reconstructive Surgery Division of Abington Memorial Hospital’s Rosenfield Cancer Center.
-Dr. Buinewicz will be a speaker at the December 6 gathering of the Susan G. Komen Foundation’s annual “Sisters for the Cure” conference at the Philadelphia Marriott Hotel.
+“It’s definitely a hot topic,” says Dr. Brian Buinewicz, an experienced plastic surgeon who will be a speaker at the December 6 gathering of the Susan G. Komen Foundation’s annual “Sisters for the Cure” conference at the Philadelphia Marriott Hotel.